 Soil roughness data was collected on four typical land units in the catchment in the period between March and June 2013.
 Two tilled surfaces: harrowed and ploughed, and two untilled surfaces: direct drilling on stubble and forest were analyzed.
-In addition, three texture classes were initially defined to distinguish between land units, but preliminary data analysis showed no significant differences between the harrowed surfaces on two different texture classes.
+In addition, three texture classes were defined initially to discriminate between land units, but preliminary data analysis showed no significant differences between the harrowed surfaces on two different texture classes.
 Therefore, no further differentiation in land units was made based on texture.
-On each land unit at least three random locations were selected.
-As the fieldwork was conducted in late spring, when seedbed preparation had almost been completed throughout the catchment, there were hardly any mouldboard ploughed fields left, so part of the measurements on ploughed surface had to be done in the Leirsund catchment.
-On each location a plot of 1m x 1m was marked on which soil roughness measurements were taken (Fig. 2).
+On each land unit at least three random locations were calculated.
+As the field work was conducted in late pring, when conducted preparation